yubo-research/enn/README.md

 - You avoid having multiple, competing OpenMPs installed [PyTorch issue](https://github.com/pytorch/pytorch/issues/44282) [faiss issue](https://github.com/faiss-wheels/faiss-wheels/issues/40).
 - You use old enough versions of NumPy and PyTorch to be compatible with faiss [faiss issue](https://github.com/faiss-wheels/faiss-wheels/issues/104).
 - Prevent matplotlib's installation from upgrading your NumPy to an incompatible version.
-- ennbo's listed dependencies do not undo any of the above (which is fine b/c the above commands set the up correctly).
+- `ennbo`'s listed dependencies do not undo any of the above (which is fine b/c the above commands set the up correctly).

 Run tests with
 ```